Leasing vs PCP and HP: Is it cheaper to lease or buy?Back to 'Expert guides'

 You make an initial rental payment (usually 3, 6, or 9 payments in advance), decide on your lease length and annual mileage, and then make a consistent monthly payment for the duration of the agreement.

 Is car leasing cost effective?
 Yes.
+In recent Leasing.com research, 9 in 10 cars cost lease than PCP over the same duration.
+Many were significantly less.
 Other than the deposit and the monthly payments, all you will have paid for is normal running costs such as fuel, insurance and maintenance.
 You can even remove the relative uncertainty of routine maintenance by including it in your monthly lease payments if you prefer.
 Vehicle Excise Duty is included in your lease payments as well, so not only do you not have to shell out for it, you don’t even have to worry about the hassle of renewing it each year.

 Hire Purchase (HP)